tedd/Tedd.SpanUtils/README.md

 Available on NuGet: https://www.nuget.org/packages/Tedd.SpanUtils

-Span<byte> extension methods to read or write SByte, Byte, Int16, UInt16, Int32, UInt32, Int64, UInt64.
+Span<byte> extension methods to read or write SByte, Byte, Int16, UInt16, Int32, UInt32, Int64, UInt64, String, byte\[\], span<byte>.
-There is also an UInt24 type which can be cast to/from UInt32 and used for reading/writing 3-byte numbers.
+There is also an UInt24 type which can be cast to/from UInt32 and used for reading/writing 3-byte integers.

+`MoveWrite()` and `MoveRead*()` moves Span pointer ahead so that the span function as a stream streamwriter and streamreader.

+100% code coverate in unit tests.

 # Example
 ```csharp